lemrey/sdk-nrf/applications/thread_border_router/README.rst

       hello

    You can also send a message from the Linux host to the nRF TBR or Thread node.
-   To do so, run the ``nc`` command, enter any string in the shell send the message.
+   To do so, in the shell running the ``socat`` tool, enter any string and send the message.
    The Thread device console output will display that it has received data.
    An example of receiving 4 bytes data on UDP is given below: